Sciencethebird/IMR_linemod_generator/README.md

-we use docker to run dataset generator
+I use docker to run dataset generator

 1. start docker
 ```sh